kirstymcnaught/OptiKeyWiki/Pointing-&-selecting-settings.md

 <a name="pointing-with-an-eye-tracker">**Pointing with an eye tracker**</a>

-1. Source: Which device is providing location data, e.g. the mouse, an eye tracker, etc. In this example the source is TheEyeTribe eye tracker.
+1. Source: Which device is providing location data, e.g. the mouse, an eye tracker, etc. In this example the source is TheEyeTribe eye tracker¹.

 2. Time until point becomess irrelevent (ms): If the source device (e.g. an eye tracker) timestamps the location data, then this setting controls how old a received point can be before it is considered too old to be useful.
 These "stale" points will be logged for debugging purposes and then discarded.